What is phonics?

-Phonics is recommended as the only strategy that children should be taught in helping them learn to read.
+Phonics is recommended as one of the main strategies that children should be taught in helping them learn to read.
 It helps children develop vital reading skills which they will need throughout their lives.

 At Bude Park Primary School, we follow the Letters and Sounds programme.
 Initially children's listening skills are developed through the use of music, environmental sounds and rhyme.
 In Foundation Stage, children are introduced to phonemes (sounds) linked to the letters of the alphabet, as well as one way of spelling each of the other 16 phonemes used in the English language, such as 'igh' and 'ch'.
-Children are taught to blend or sound out phonics to read a variety of words and segment or bread down the sounds in simple words for spelling.
+Children are taught to blend or segment words in order to support their reading and spellings skills.
 In Foundation Stage, children also learn actions to help them remember the phonemes.

 In Year 1, children learn more about the variety of ways in which each phoneme can be spelled and they also learn about the different pronunciations made by different letters or groups of letters, such as 'a' in 'ant' and 'was'.
 At the end of Year 1, children will be tested on their phonics knowledge, using a national test featuring 20 real words and 20 nonsense words.